asaadjaber/ai-workflows/Movie Search with Weaviate/ReadMe.md

 The system utilizes Weaviate Cloud to store movie vectors and handle semantic proximity queries.
 To generate natural language output without cloud LLM costs, a secure ngrok tunnel routes contextual payloads from Weaviate directly to a local Ollama server running `llama3`.

+For the RAG component, the mini-project first runs a check on the user prompt to determine if it is malicious or not using a guardrail created with Ollama which prompts the LLM to determine whether or not the user prompt is malicious and proceeds to generate a tweet if the prompt is not malicious followed by calculating a safety score to determine if the LLM hallucinated the tweet or the result is indeed accurate.

 ## Setup

 1. Clone the repository locally.